Sound speed uncertainty in Acousto-Electric Tomography

 The electrical potentials are computed as in \cite{jensen2019feasibility} using \fenics{} \cite{fenics} with a $ \mathcal P_1 $ finite element basis on the mesh $ \mathcal M $.
 To ensure no other sources of uncertainty than the unknown sound speed, no noise components are added at this step.
-Moreover, we avoid the linearization error \eqref{eq:I-exact}--\eqref{eq:I-linearization} by generating our time series data directly by first forming the power density $H$, and then by integrating numerically in the linear expression \eqref{eq:I-linearization}.
+Moreover, as our primary interest is in the errors induced by the waves, we avoid any linearization error, from the approximation in \eqref{eq:I-exact}--\eqref{eq:I-linearization}, by generating our time series data directly by first forming the power density $H$, and then by integrating it against the waves on $ \Omega $ numerically in the linear expression \eqref{eq:I-linearization}.